2025 Heisman Trophy finalists: Fernando Mendoza, Diego Pavia, Julian Sayin, Jeremiyah Love headline

-Heisman Trophy finalists 2025: Fernando Mendoza, Diego Pavia, Julian Sayin, Jeremiyah Love headed to New York
+Heisman Trophy finalists 2025: Fernando Mendoza, Diego Pavia, Jeremiyah Love, Julian Sayin headed to New York

 College football's most prestigious individual award will be presented Saturday night in New York

-The 2025 Heisman Trophy finalists were announced on Monday and the list of stars headed to New York features some of the best and brightest from a particularly chaotic football season.
-Indiana quarterback Fernando Mendoza, Vanderbilt quarterback Diego Pavia, Ohio State quarterback Julian Sayin and Notre Dame running back Jeremiyah Love will all take center stage during Saturday's ceremony, which is set to begin at 8 p.m.
-ET, but only one will be crowned as the 80th Heisman Trophy winner.
+The 2025 Heisman Trophy finalists have been announced, and four of college football's biggest stars will take the stage on Saturday in New York.
+Indiana quarterback Fernando Mendoza, Vanderbilt quarterback Diego Pavia, Ohio State quarterback Julian Sayin and Notre Dame running back Jeremiyah Love all have the chance to win the coveted Heisman Trophy.
+The Heisman ceremony will begin at 8 p.m.
+ET, but only one player will walk away with his name etched in the history books.
+According to the latest 2025 Heisman Trophy odds, Mendoza is the heavy -1000 favorite (risk $1,000 to win $100), followed by Pavia (+600), Love (+25000) and Sayin (+40000).

 It certainly seems like a quarterback will be taking the Heisman Trophy home this year after Colorado two-way star Travis Hunter broke the streak of three straight quarterback winners last season.
 Mendoza and Pavia are the two favorites to win the award now that most votes have been cast following championship game weekend.
 Though a quarterback winning the Heisman is nothing new, it would still be a historic triumph for either Mendoza or Pavia -- neither Indiana nor Vanderbilt have ever produced a Heisman winner.